PatchworkBoy/Neotrellis-Gate-Sequencer/README.md

 To Do: Save & Load 16 sets of pattern-banks.

 Map Save & Load buttons to remaining bottom row slots.
 Use Row 6 & 7 for pattern-bank selection.

+FAR from perfect.
+Open to improvements - throw me a pull request.